LeandroTheDev/protify/README.md

 - In your home directory anywhere you want, the protify will automatically setup everthing for you in the first launch, if you change the location remember to clear the data or manually change it in preferences page.
 > I can open this program with sudo privilegies?
 - No. this is not tested, protify is builded to be used in user ambient.

+### Contributing
+This project accept contributions and pull requests, feel free to check the [Contribution](https://github.com/LeandroTheDev/protify/blob/main/CONTRIBUTING.md) file for this project, this file will help you to contribute.

 ### Building
 To build this project is very simple, all you need is to download the [flutter](https://docs.flutter.dev/get-started/install) framework and his dependencies to build, then create a project using ``flutter create protify``, paste all the files from this project in there, build using the ``flutter build linux --release``, the release will be stored in ``build/linux/x64/release/bundle/``.